kshitij-parad/Task-API-InMemory-Backend/README.md

-This README contains some formatting errors and placeholder text like **"Copy Edit"**.
-Below is the corrected version:

 ---
 # 📝 Task API - Spring Boot (In-Memory)

 A simple **Spring Boot** REST API for managing tasks using an **in-memory storage system**.